-16th June (17th November), the day before IPIC 2020 opening, the third edition of the IPIC Doctoral Colloquium will take place.
+On the 12th June, the day before IPIC 2023 opening, the 5th edition of the IPIC Doctoral Colloquium will take place.
 The Doctoral Colloquium is a one-day event aimed at developing and mentoring PhD students.
 This new platform provides an excellent opportunity for PhD students to receive in-depth feedback on their (ongoing) research (proposals) from fellow PhD students and leading academics in the field of Physical Internet.

 The Physical Internet is a young and innovative field of research already explored by renowned academics and early-adopters from industry around the world.
 Engaging its community of young researchers, this colloquium aims to address the question of how to position current Physical Internet research into existing literature in order to enable publications in top-tier scientific journals.

 On the day of the colloquium, you will present your paper in a targeted session with ample time for feedback and discussion.
 Additionally, there is plenty of time available to exchange and connect with fellow PhD students and academics during the coffee breaks, a lunch, and a dinner.